sigstore/cosign/doc/cosign_attest.md

 ```
       --allow-insecure-registry                                                                  whether to allow insecure connections to registries.
 Don't use this for anything but testing
+  -a, --annotations strings                                                                      extra key=value pairs to sign
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
       --certificate string                                                                       path to the X.509 certificate in PEM format to include in the OCI Signature
       --certificate-chain string                                                                 path to a list of CA X.509 certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
 Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate.
 Included in the OCI Signature